TooTallNate/proxy-agents/README.md

 // create an instance of the `HttpsProxyAgent` class with the proxy server information var opts = url.parse(proxy);

 // IMPORTANT!
-Set the `secureEndpoint` property to `false` when connecting
+Set the `secureEndpoint` option to `false` when connecting
 //            over "ws://", but `true` when connecting over "wss://" opts.secureEndpoint = parsed.protocol && parsed.protocol == 'wss:';